linux4sam/egt/docs/src/eclipse.md

-﻿namespace egt { inline namespace v1 {
-/**

- @page eclipse Eclipse Development Environment Setup
+﻿ @page eclipse Eclipse Development Environment Setup

 Integration with Eclipse simplifies the compilation, remote execution and remote debugging of EGT applications using Buildroot